-Lots of money is invested globally in ETFs, however, most investors still use mutual funds.
+Lots of money is invested globally in exchange-traded funds, however, most investors still use mutual funds.
 According to the Investment Company Industry (ICI), in 2019, $4.4 trillion was invested in the US in exchange-traded funds, compared with $21.3 trillion.
 In the US, approximately 8% of households own ETFs.

 What are the key differences between ETFs and Mutual Funds?

-- You can sell ETFs on the secondary market, just like buying and selling a stock, so when it’s time to cash your money out, it is often easier and more transparent with an ETF?
+- You can sell an ETF on the secondary market, just like buying and selling a stock, so when it’s time to cash your money out, it is often easier and more transparent with an ETF?

 - Investment aims – ETFs often try to mirror the market, while mutual funds try to earn as much as possible (as is well documented, many mutual funds, unfortunately, do not earn more than the market over a prolonged period of time).

 - Mutual funds generally have a higher minimum investment, making ETFs more accessible to novice investors who would just like to get started.

 What is an ETF and how can it be traded?